Listen to this article

 Additional Components: HOA Fees💡 Definition:HOA fees are monthly or yearly charges for community upkeep and amenities, enhancing property value.

 If you live in a condominium or a community with a homeowners association (HOA), your monthly payment might also include HOA fees.
-These fees cover shared amenities and maintenance costs for common areas.
-HOA fees are typically paid separately but sometimes can be included in your mortgage payment.
+These fees cover shared amenities and maintenance costs for common areas, such as landscaping, swimming pools, and community centers.
+HOA fees are typically paid separately but sometimes can be included in your mortgage payment, especially if the HOA has an agreement with the lender.
+HOA fees can range from a few hundred dollars to over a thousand dollars per month, depending on the amenities and services offered.

 Real-World Example: Breaking Down a Payment